squinkylabs/SquinkyVCV/docs/sfz-player-compatibility.md

 ## General compatibility

-In general you will find that a majority of the free SFZ files will play just fine.
+In general you will find that a majority of the free SFZ files will play just fine in SFZ Player.
 There are some very elaborate, high-end SFZ that won't play so well.
-The ones from Piano Book, for example.
+The ones from Pianobook, for example.

 As we mentioned earlier, SFZ Player implements a subset of the SFZ specification.
 So when you load an SFZ, you can expect one of several outcomes: